 Real quick, let’s make a clear distinction off the top.
-This article is going to be about the traits existent in courageous brands as it pertains to their marketing efforts.
+This article is going to be about the traits existent in courageous brands as they pertain to the brands' marketing efforts.
 Philanthropy, worker compensation, making investments that are socially and/or environmentally conscious, all those things are certainly courageous, but that stuff should be a no brainer.
-So let’s mosey on past those tenants and talk about what courageous brands do in terms of marketing.
+So let’s mosey on past those tenets and talk about what courageous brands do in terms of marketing.
 Cool?
 Cool.

 It’s possible to be prepared for something that has never been done before, and having the right partner takes the odds from possible to downright probable.
 Was that self-promotion?